Return to top

 🍽 Serving Suggestions

 With Side Dishes: Serve a combination of sides with the potatoes.
-Some of my top picks are these portobello mushroom steaks, green beans, cheesy garlic roasted asparagus, or miso mushrooms.
+Some of my top picks are these portobello mushroom steaks, boiled green beans, and my cheesy garlic roasted asparagus.

-With Mains: Complement main dishes with the potatoes.
-For example, I often serve these stuffed potatoes with my vegan meatloaf, vegan quinoa patties, or vegan Wellington.
+With Mains: I often serve these stuffed potatoes with my vegan meatloaf or with my family-favorite vegan Wellington recipe.
+Yum!

 Potato Bar: For parties, I love to make a loaded baked potato bar where guests can assemble their own potato!
-I’ll typically add an assortment of healthy baked potato toppings like veggie bacon, vegan chorizo, chipotle corn salsa or regular salsa, jalapeno artichoke dip, and this healthy guacamole.
+I’ll typically add an assortment of healthy baked potato toppings like veggie bacon, vegan chorizo, or regular salsa, jalapeno artichoke dip, and of course my healthy guacamole.

 🫙 Storage Directions